-Safety issue: The current rules on and guidance for instrument currency for night VFR do not adequately mitigate the risks of inadvertent flight into conditions where a clearly defined horizon is lost.
+Safety issue 2: The current rules on and guidance for instrument currency for night VFR do not adequately mitigate the risks of inadvertent flight into conditions where a clearly defined horizon is lost.

-- 3.61.
+- 3.68.
 The pilot was a Category B helicopter flight instructor with about 4230 hours' total flight time.
-Their logbook showed they had a restricted (25 nm) night rating with a total of about 63 hours' night flying experience, consisting predominantly of instructing students, with some night frost-protection flying. - 3.62.
-The pilot's logbook recorded 20 hours of instrument flight time, all of which were simulated54, with no flight time logged showing flight in actual instrument meteorological conditions with sole reference to aircraft instruments.
-The last entry in the pilot's logbook recording the pilot flying by reference to instruments was in April 2012, about nine and a half years before the accident. - 3.63.
-The pilot was an experienced aviator and was trained in and qualified for restricted night flying, including also having in excesses of the minimum instrument flight time (but not the qualification) required for an unrestricted night rating.
-The Commission could not identify from the pilots' logbook if the pilot had done the cross-country flight training component of a night cross-country rating. - 3.64.
+Their logbook showed they had a restricted (25 NM) night rating with a total of about 63 hours' night-flying experience, consisting predominantly of instructing students, with some night frost-protection flying. - 3.69.
+The pilot's logbook recorded 20 hours' instrument flight time, all of which were simulated53, with no flight time logged showing flight in actual instrument meteorological conditions (IMC) with sole reference to aircraft instruments.
+The last entry in the pilot's logbook recording the pilot flying by reference to instruments was in April 2012, about nine and a half years before the accident.

+53 Simulated flight in instrument meteorological conditions by restricting the pilot's view outside and with a safety pilot for aircraft separation.

+- 3.70.
+The pilot was an experienced aviator and was trained in and qualified for restricted night flying, and also exceeded the minimum instrument flight time (but not the qualification) required for an unrestricted night rating.
+The Commission could not identify from the pilots' logbook whether the pilot had done the cross-country flight training component of a night cross-country rating. - 3.71.
 The pilot met the currency requirements for the restricted night rating that they held.
 However, the pilot's logbook recorded no instrument flight time in the nine years preceding the accident.
-They would therefore have been very unlikely to be proficient in this skill. - 3.65.
-The importance of instrument currency for pilots is summed up in Fundamentals of Aerospace Medicine when discussing spatial disorientation:
+They would therefore have been very unlikely to be proficient in this skill. - 3.72.
+The importance of instrument currency for pilots is summed up by Davis et al (2008) when discussing spatial disorientation:

-The important factors to the pilot in preventing SD [spatial disorientation] are confidence, competency, and currency in instrument flying.
+The important factors to the pilot in preventing SD (spatial disorientation) are confidence, competency, and currency in instrument flying.
 It is virtually assured that a non-instrument-rated pilot who penetrates instrument weather will develop SD within a matter of seconds, just as a competent instrument-rated pilot will develop it if he or she flies in weather without functioning flight instruments.
 Regarding instrument flying skill, one must "use it or lose it," as they say.
-For that reason, it is inadvisable (and perhaps illegal) for a pilot to be in command of an aircraft in instrument weather if he or she has not had a certain amount of recent instrument flying experience (Davis et al.,2008, p.
-187).
+For that reason, it is inadvisable (and perhaps illegal) for a pilot to be in command of an aircraft in instrument weather if he or she has not had a certain amount of recent instrument flying experience.